balt-dev/mandelbrot-cli/README.txt

 Run this from the command line.
 An example command would be:
 C:\Users\%USERNAME%\Downloads>mandelbrot 2048 32 0 0 2 mandel.png
+Running the program from the command line with no arguments shows a usage dialouge.

 libattopng.c and libattopng.h are from https://github.com/misc0110/libattopng.